vitessio/vitess-bot/README.md

 It currently automates the following tasks:
 - [Adds a review checklist comment](https://github.com/vitessio/vitess-bot/blob/ae114aeffa7883916940bd9641b5e5602a1bae9b/index.js#L4-L26) on any Pull Request that is ready for review ([example comment](https://github.com/vitessio/vitess/pull/10847#issuecomment-1195644642))
-- Adds the `NeedsWebsiteDocsUpdate` and `NeedsDescriptionUpdate` labels to opened Pull Requests.
+- Adds the `NeedsWebsiteDocsUpdate`, `NeedsDescriptionUpdate`, and `NeedsIssue` labels to opened Pull Requests.
 - [Creates backports](https://github.com/vitessio/vitess-bot/blob/ae114aeffa7883916940bd9641b5e5602a1bae9b/index.js#L117-L160) against previous release branches for a Pull Request based on the original PR's [backport labels](https://github.com/vitessio/vitess/labels?q=backport)
   - The portion of the label following the `Backport to: ` prefix must match the [git branch name](https://github.com/vitessio/vitess/branches/all?query=release-)
   - This will fail if there are any conflicts or other issues which require manual intervention; a comment will be added to the original PR if this occurs ([example comment](https://github.com/vitessio/vitess/pull/10847#issuecomment-1200248322))